What to see and do from Belfast

 On the southern outskirts of Belfast, the Giant’s Ring is vast circular enclosure known as a ‘henge monument’.
 This structure encloses the remains of a passage tomb.
 Probably dating from around 2000BC the site’s social or ritual function is unclear, but excavations and aerial photography show that the Giant’s Ring is part of a complex landscape of tombs, standing stones and other circular enclosures in the area.

 Near Cookstown in Co Tyrone, the Beaghmore stone circles were excavated from a blanket bog in 1965.
-This site is a complicated arrangement of cairns, rows of stones and stone circles.
+This site is a complicated arrangement of Cairns, rows of stones and stone circles.
 These remains seem to be orientated towards the midsummer sunrise.

 The most important and impressive of Ireland’s ancient monuments, Navan Fort is identified with Eamhain Mhacha, the capital of ancient Ireland.
 A few miles west of the historic city of Armagh.
 It is believed that the ditch and bank surrounding the fort was built in the late Neolithic period whilst the larger mound within the henge has been used as a protective “fort” in later years.

-Daytrips outside Belfast
+Day trips outside Belfast

-The Lisburn Linen Museum’s goal it to collect and interpret artifacts from the Irish Linen industry.
+The Lisburn Linen Museum’s goal it to collect and interpret artefacts from the Irish Linen industry.
 The exhibit from ‘Flax to Fabric: the Story of Irish Linen’.
 Trace the history of linen production in Ulster, from the earliest times to the present.
 You can see samples of the earliest linen production in N. Ireland and trace the history of this fascinating fabric.

 There are free guided tours and demonstrations of the weaving of linen that are incredibly informative.